jtnimoy/rigglin/README.md

 ## Adding New Blocks

+The following is for adding a new global function.
+I don't yet know how to add global variables like `width`, and I don't know how to do custom types like `PFont` or `PVector`

-To add a new global function:
+edit /blockly/blocks/p5.js and add a new entry for the block.

-	edit /blockly/blocks/p5.js and add a new entry for the block. edit /blockly/generators/javascript/p5.js and add new JS code that generates more JS code. edit /blockly/appengine/static/index.html and add the new block into the toolbar. compile with `make build-regular`
+edit /blockly/generators/javascript/p5.js and add new JS code that generates more JS code.

+edit /blockly/appengine/static/index.html and add the new block into the toolbar.

+compile with `make build-regular`

 deploy to App Engine with `make deploy`